troystribling/BlueCap/README.md

 }
 ```

-Here the addServiceFuture of the previous section is flatmapped to startAdvertising(name:String, uuids:[CBUUID]?) -> Future<Void> ensuring that services and characteristics are available before advertising begins.
+Here the addServiceFuture of the previous section is flatmapped to *startAdvertising(name:String, uuids:[CBUUID]?) -> Future&lt;Void&gt;* ensuring that services and characteristics are available before advertising begins.

 ### <a name="peripheral_set_characteristic_value">Set Characteristic Value</a>

-A BlueCap Characteristic value can be set any time after creation of the characteristic.
+A BlueCap Characteristic value can be set any time after creation of the Characteristic.
 The BlueCap MutableCharacteristic methods used are,

 ```swift
 var value : NSData? {get set}
 ```

 It is not necessary for the PeripheralManager to be powered on or advertising to set a characteristic value.
-Only instantiation of the characteristic is required.

 A peripheral application can set a characteristic value using,